elasticio/elasticio.github.io/content/_components/hubspot-webhook/index.md

 ## Description

 HubSpot webhook Component is designed to track events happening in a HubSpot account.
-Designed separate from main `HubSpot` component due to different credential mechanism and trigger behavior
+Designed separately from the main HubSpot component due to different credential mechanisms and trigger behaviour.

 ## Credentials